eXist-db/atom-existdb/README.md

 ![XML Editing](https://raw.githubusercontent.com/wolfgangmm/atom-existdb/master/xml-edit.gif)

 #### Execute XQuery scripts
-You can send the XQuery code in the current editor to eXist for execution by pressing `ctrl-enter` (mac) or `alt-shift-enter` (windows/linux).
+You can send the XQuery code in the current editor to eXist for execution by pressing `cmd-ctrl-enter` (mac) or `alt-shift-enter` (windows/linux).
 The result will be displayed in a new editor tab.
 Obviously this will only work for XQuery main modules.

 ![Executing query](https://raw.githubusercontent.com/wolfgangmm/atom-existdb/master/run.gif)